starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ```

 If you prefer not to use zram, a swap file will need to be [configured](https://wiki.archlinux.org/title/Swap#Swap_file).
 Btrfs users please follow the [Btrfs instructions](https://wiki.archlinux.org/title/Btrfs#Swap_file).
 We recommend configuring at least a combined 40GB RAM + swap:
-- For 16GB RAM: 24GB swap
+- For 16GB RAM: At least 24GB swap
-- For 32GB RAM: 8GB swap
+- For 32GB RAM: At least 8GB swap

 {: .important }
 >